fessionalpro/wings-doc/docs/en/b-meepo/README.md

 # B.Meepo Template

-template engine that does not break the `master` syntax, and is based on the comments and markup of the `master` syntax.
+template engine that does not break the `native` syntax, and is based on the comments and markup of the `native` syntax.

 ## B.1.Feature Docs